SuperElastix/SimpleElastix/README.md

 plist = ParameterMapList()
 plist.push_back(p)

-# The following call will initialize a new parameter map at position two in the list
+# The following call will initialize a new parameter map with a nonrigid transform at position two in the list
+p['Transform'] = ['BSplineTransform']
 plist.push_back(sitk.ParameterMap())
-plist[1]['Transform'] = 'BSplineTransform'
-# ... set rest of parameters, images etc

 # Passing the above list will cause elastix to run an affine initialization followed by a nonrigid registration
 selx.SetParameterMapList( plist )